Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Scaling-a-production-website/README.md

 <a name="segment1" />
 ### Configuring auto-scaling ###

-1. Open the [Azure Preview Portal](https://portal.azure.com/) and log in with your credentials.
+1. Open the [Azure Portal](https://portal.azure.com/) and log in with your credentials.

 1. Select the **App Services** tab and filter the list by your site name.